Université de Montréal

-The Université de Montréal (University of Montreal; UdeM; /fr/) (Note: As with most Francophone post-secondary institutions in Quebec, the university does not have an official name in English, with the institution using the name Université de Montréal to refer to itself in both languages.
+The Université de Montréal (University of Montreal; UdeM; /fr/) (Note: As with most francophone post-secondary institutions in Quebec, the university does not have an official name in English, with the institution using the name Université de Montréal to refer to itself in both languages.
 However, several publications have used the name University of Montreal to refer to the institution.) is a French-language public research university in Montreal, Quebec, Canada.
 The university's main campus is located in the Côte-des-Neiges neighborhood of Côte-des-Neiges–Notre-Dame-de-Grâce on Mount Royal near the Outremont Summit (also called Mount Murray), in the borough of Outremont.
-The institution comprises thirteen faculties, more than sixty departments and two affiliated schools: the Polytechnique Montréal (School of Engineering; formerly the École polytechnique de Montréal) and HEC Montréal (School of Business, formerly École des Hautes études commerciales).
+The institution comprises thirteen faculties, more than sixty departments and two affiliated schools: Polytechnique Montréal (School of Engineering; formerly the École polytechnique de Montréal) and HEC Montréal (School of Business; formerly the École des Hautes études commerciales).
 It offers more than 650 undergraduate programmes and graduate programmes, including 71 doctoral programmes.

-The university was founded as a satellite campus of the Université Laval in 1878.
+The university was founded as a satellite campus of Université Laval in 1878.
 It became an independent institution after it was issued a papal charter in 1919 and a provincial charter in 1920.
-Université de Montréal moved from Montreal's Quartier Latin to its present location at Mount Royal in 1942.
+The Université de Montréal moved from Montreal's Quartier Latin to its present location on Mount Royal in 1942.
 It was made a secular institution with the passing of another provincial charter in 1967.

 The school is co-educational, and has 34,335 undergraduate and 11,925 post-graduate students (excluding affiliated schools).
-Alumni and former students reside across Canada and around the world, with notable alumni serving as government officials, academics, and business leaders.
+Alumni and former students reside across Canada and around the world, with notable alumni serving as government officials, academics and business leaders.